 Jet fuel is a specialized synthetic oil utilized in high-performance jet engines and is the third-most significant form of fuel for transportation.
 It is a middle-distillate product that is utilized mostly in commercial airplanes.
 Freeze point, flash point, and smoke point are some of the essential characteristics of jet oil, and commercial jet oil has a boiling point range of roughly 190-275°C.

-Gasoline is one of the more expensive light products made from crude oil and other petroleum liquids, and is one of the key oil products that is frequently consumed all over the world.
+Gasoline is one of the more expensive light products made from crude oil and other petroleum liquids and is one of the key oil products that is frequently consumed all over the world.
 Motor gasoline is produced at petroleum refineries and blending facilities, and is sold at retail gas stations.
 Almost everywhere in the world, gasoline is primarily used as an engine fuel in cars and in other light-duty vehicles.

-About Winson Oil on international oil trading
+About Winson Oil on International Oil Trading

-With a total trade tonnage of over 11 million MT, Winson Oil trading business focuses on gasoil and has established a strong presence in the local and regional market.
+With a total trade tonnage of over 11 million MT, Winson Oil’s trading business focuses on gasoil and has established a strong presence in the local and regional markets.
 Due to the long-standing partnerships with major oil refineries, Winson Oil is able to quickly strategize in order to provide its customers with the greatest oil supply and trading service.
 Winson Oil, which has a thorough understanding of the industry, has expanded its worldwide trading operations to include refined oil items such as gas oil and jet oil.
 In order to reduce its exposure to oil price volatility, Winson Oil has a strong risk management structure in place and hedges its physical oil stock.
-This is also a great way to help the Global Marine Bunkering business and to ensure that the stability of the earnings is not impacted by the fluctuating oil prices.
+This is also a great way to help the Global Marine Bunkering business and to ensure that the stability of the earnings is not impacted by fluctuating oil prices.